FAQs About CES

 We send your Living Allowance in four equal parts (early Fall, mid-Fall, early Spring, mid-Spring) as long as you stay eligible for CES.
 The quickest way to get your allowance is to sign up for CES Direct Deposit at least 1 month ahead of the start of the school year. email GPS at [email protected] for this form.

-Because the Living Allowance is designed to support you just when you’re enrolled (typically the nine-month academic year), if you sign a 12-month lease, be sure to plan ahead for covering your own expenses over periods when you’re not in classes (like summer break).
+If you sign a 12-month lease, be sure to plan ahead for paying your own expense during periods when you are not enrolled (like summer break).

 CES does not pay off-campus apartment security deposits or advance rent.